songweizhi/MetaCHIP/README.md

         pip3 install --upgrade MetaCHIP

 1. You can either add MetaCHIP's 3rd party dependencies to your system path or specify full path to their executables in MetaCHIP_config.py which can be found in Python's folder `lib/site-packages/MetaCHIP`.

+1. :warning: If you clone the repository directly off GitHub you might end up with a version that is still under development.

 Notes